lauwa1027/TaskForWork/README.md

 **Implementation:**<br/>
 Test:
-Haven't have times to learn use Unit Test so all testing is by myself.
+Haven't have times to learn and use Unit Test so all testing is by myself.

 Compile:
 1. Use Docker to run postgresql DB in background.